 - 3. Transfer to the Commonwealth of Australia.-On 23rd November, 1955, the Cocos Islands ceased to form part of the Colony of Singapore and were placed under the authority of the Commonwealth of Australia.
 The transfer was effected by an Order in Council made by Her Majesty Queen Elizabeth the Second under the Imperial Act entitled the Cocos Islands Act 1955 and by the Cocos (Keeling) Islands Act 1955 of the Commonwealth whereby the islands were declared to be accepted by the Commonwealth as a Territory under the authority of the Commonwealth to be known as the Territory of Cocos (Keeling) Islands. - 4.
 Administration.-Responsibility for the administration of the Territory rests with the Minister for Territories.
 The first Official Representative was appointed on 23rd November, 1955, to take charge of the local administration of the Territory.
-Under the Official Representation Ordinance 1955 of the Territory, the Official Representative is given such powers and functions in relation to the Territory as are delegated to him by the Minister under the Cocos (Keeling) Islands Act 1955-1958 or are otherwise conferred on him under that Act or by or under any other law of the Territory.
+Under the Official Representative Ordinance 1955 of the Territory, the Official Representative is given such powers and functions in relation to the Territory as are delegated to him by the Minister under the Cocos (Keeling) Islands Act 1955-1958 or are otherwise conferred on him under that Act or by or under any other law of the Territory.
 The laws of the Colony of Singapore which were in force in the islands immediately before the date of the transfer were, with certain exceptions, continued in force by the Cocos (Keeling) Islands Act 1955-1958.
 They may be amended or repealed by Ordinances made under the provisions of that Act which empower the Governor-General to make Ordinances for the peace, order and good government of the Territory. - 5.
-Population.-The population of the Territory in June, 1960, was estimated to be 607, comprising 181 Europeans and 426 Cocos Islanders.
-The Cocos Islanders reside on Home Island. - 6.
-Transport.-There is an International airport at West Island under the control of the Department of Civil Aviation.
-This is a re-fuelling point for aircraft on the fortnightly air-services between Australia-South Africa and Australia-United Kingdom operated by South African Airways and Qantas Empire Airways Ltd., respectively.
+Population.-The population of the Territory at 30th June, 1961, was 606, comprising 180 Europeans and 426 others, all except 4 being Malay race. - 6.
+Transport.-There is an international airport at West Island under the control of the Department of Civil Aviation.
+This is a re-fuelling point for aircraft of Qantas Empire.
+Airways Ltd., which operates a weekly service between Australia and South Africa, and South African Airways which operates a fortnightly service on the same route.
 Although there is no regular shipping service, vessels from Australia and Singapore call at intervals.